 Honesty is a Heart Matter

 Honesty matters.
 Period.
 Honesty comes from the heart.
 Teaching the heart honesty is a life-long process.
+Good character traits start with honesty and teaching our children to be honest.

 Little hearts should start to learn honesty at a young age.
 As parents, we must guard the hearts of our children protecting them from the society that devalues honesty and integrity.
 We must reject the idea that our beautiful children are born knowing to tell the truth.